bppugm/biomic-2018/README.md

 <a href="http://icst.ugm.ac.id/2018/"><img src="http://icst.ugm.ac.id/2018/images/logos/logo.svg" height="142px" align="right"></a>

-# Website for the ICST 2018
+# Website for the IBioCon 2018

-This is the website for The 4<sup>th</sup> International Conference on Science and Technology (ICST 2018), hosted by Universitas Gadjah Mada on 7&ndash;8 August 2018.
+This is the website for The 4<sup>th</sup> International Conference on Science and Technology (IBioCon 2018), hosted by Universitas Gadjah Mada on 7&ndash;8 August 2018.

 ## Credits